Wownicehat/Gmod-NBP-No-Backdoor-Please/README.md

 A Garry's Mod backdoor protection

-Please tell me if there is any probleme / spell error
+Please tell me if there is any problem or spelling error